plista/orp-kornakapi-mahout/README.md

 **10. Configure Kornakapi Recommender**
 `mkdir model`
-create kornakapi.conf
-copy paste in kornakapi.conf to /path/to/kornakapi.conf:
+copy paste kornakapi.conf to /path/to/kornakapi.conf:

 Be sure that you changed the path of you model directory in this line in kornakapi.conf &lt;modelDirectory&gt; /path/to/model/&lt; /modelDirectory&gt;